pingcap/docs-cn/v2.1/sql/util.md

 USE db_name
 ```

 The `USE` statement is used to switch the default database.
-If the table in SQL statements does not display the specified database, then use the default database.
+If the table in this SQL statement does not correspond to an explicitly specified database, then the default database is used.